 The library has established blanket order and membership plans with a number of publishers and associations.
 Under these plans all materials published or issued by these publishers within pre-defined collections or parameters are automatically sent to the library.
 In most cases these materials are not returnable.
 However, only those materials which are appropriate to the library’s collection-related goals and policies are added to the library collection.

-In general, the library does not acquire or license client application software programs for personal use by its constituents.
+In general, the library does not acquire or license client application software programs for personal, mobile phones, classroom, course, or lab use.
 Examples include but are not limited to word processing, spreadsheet, bibliographic citation management, simulation, game, media playback, and student/teacher test or utility programs.
-IT and/or individual department laboratories provide access to application software programs needed to prepare assignments and presentations.
+Faculty and departments may complete the UMaine Classroom/Lab Software Request form to engage with IT about software licensing and management.

 In order to fulfill its mission, the library participates in cooperative collection-building efforts with other libraries within the University of Maine System and within the state, at the discretion of the Dean of Libraries, the Head of Special Collections, and the Head of Collection Services.
 It also participates in cooperative buying consortiums (generally for electronic resources) which benefit all members in building better collections, through negotiated price discounts and access to a greater range of titles.
 However, the library’s collections (including donated gift materials and withdrawals), staff time, and services are not used to fulfill the collection missions of other institutions, such as foreign or domestic libraries that put out calls for new or discarded materials, unless approved by the Dean of Libraries.